rust-lang/rfcs/text/0000-try-trait-v2.md

 However, new information has come in since the previous RFC, making people wish for a different approach.

 - Using the "error" terminology is a poor fit for other potential implementations of the trait.
-- The ecosystem has started to see error types which are `From`-convertible from *any* type implementing `Debug`, which makes the previous RFC's method for controlling interconversions ineffective.
+- The previous RFC's mechanism for controlling interconversions proved ineffective, with inference meaning that people did it unintentionally.
 - It's no longer clear that `From` should be part of the `?` desugaring for _all_ types.
 It's both more flexible -- making inference difficult -- and more restrictive -- especially without specialization -- than is always desired.
 - An [experience report](https://github.com/rust-lang/rust/issues/42327#issuecomment-366840247) in the tracking issue mentioned that it's annoying to need to make a residual type in common cases.